Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 ** Determining the DP threshold **

-We established this threshold based on the coverage data from the 72 ECOR strains used to generate the pangenome and our understanding of the presence or absence of each locus of the pangenome in these strains.
+We established this threshold based on the coverage data from the 72 ECOR strains used to generate the pangenome and our understanding of the presence or absence of each contig of the pangenome in these strains.

-We defined the DP threshold as the minimum number of reads required to confidently assert the presence of a nucleotide (and, by extension, the locus) in a strain.
+We defined the DP threshold as the minimum number of reads required to confidently assert the presence of a nucleotide (and, by extension, the contig) in a strain.
 To calculate this threshold, we analyzed the presence-absence data for the 72 ECOR strains, incorporating the coverage depth observed for each nucleotide that mapped against the pangenome.

 *1-Extracting DP information at each nucleotide*
 First we needed to extract the Locus, Position, and depth information for each nucleotide from the mpileup files of each strains.
 To do so, we wrote a custom Python script `data_generation/scripts/extract_mpileup_info.py` that obtains this information for individual strains, and used it within a snakefile (`data_generation/scripts/sequencing_depth_info_extraction`) to process individual mpileups in parallel.
-Briefly, this Python script opens a mpileup file into a panda dataframe (skipping all the comments lines at the beginning of the mpileup), turns the DP values into numerics, and then extracts only the columns for CHROM (which corresponds to the locus name), POS (which corresponds to the position of the nucleotide in CHROM) and DP (which corresponds to the sequencing depth for this nucleotide).
+Briefly, this Python script opens a mpileup file into a panda dataframe (skipping all the comments lines at the beginning of the mpileup), turns the DP values into numerics, and then extracts only the columns for CHROM (which corresponds to the contig name), POS (which corresponds to the position of the nucleotide in CHROM) and DP (which corresponds to the sequencing depth for this nucleotide).
 Finally, this is saved into a tab delimited file.

 We ran the snakefile using the following command line:

 `nohup snakemake -s sequencing_depth_info --cores 54 > extracting_DP.txt 2>&1 &`

-*2-Calulating average read depth per locus in ECOR strains*
+*2-Calulating average read depth per contig in ECOR strains*

 Then, using the custom  Python script `data_generation/scripts/numpy_merge_ecor.py`, we consolidated all the nucleotide-level DP information of the 72 ECOR strains into a single file `data_generation/results/ecor72_DP/ecor72_array.txt`.

 `nohup python data_generation/scripts/numpy_merge_ecor.py > 2>&1 &`

-We further used the custom R notebook `data_generation/scripts/Ecor72_averaging_locusDP.ipynb` to calculate the average read depth per locus for each strain as the sum of reads per nucleotide for a locus divided by the locus length.
+We further used the custom R notebook `data_generation/scripts/Ecor72_averaging_contigDP.ipynb` to calculate the average read depth per contig for each strain as the sum of reads per nucleotide for a contig divided by the contig length.

-*3-Calulating the locus-level DP threshold associated with the presence/absence of a locus* Finally, in the R notebook `data_generation/scripts/ECOR72_and_DP_threshold_analysis.Rmd` we assessed locus read depth patterns in relation to the loci's presence-absence status by integrating read depth and presence-absence data for each locus across all 72 ECOR strains.
+*3-Calulating the contig-level DP threshold associated with the presence/absence of a contig* Finally, in the R notebook `data_generation/scripts/ECOR72_and_DP_threshold_analysis.Rmd` we assessed contig read depth patterns in relation to the contigs's presence-absence status by integrating read depth and presence-absence data for each contig across all 72 ECOR strains.
-Based on the results we chose a DP threshold of 19.28 that indicates that any nucleotide or locus with a read depth exceeding 19.28 is confidently considered present.
+Based on the results we chose a DP threshold of 19.28 that indicates that any nucleotide or contig with a read depth exceeding 19.28 is confidently considered present.

 ** Filtering **